Sealyham Terrier: History

 The Sealyham was once one of the more popular terriers, and one of the best known Welsh breeds.
 Today, however, the Kennel Club (UK) lists the Sealyham as amongst the most endangered native breeds.
 In 2008, registrations of new puppies with the Kennel Club dropped to an all-time low of 43, placing it among the bottom three on the list of Vulnerable Native Breeds.
 In October 2011, British magazine Country Life highlighted the breed on its front cover, with the heading "SOS: Save our Sealyhams", and launched a campaign to save the breed.
 End of year figures for 2011 showed that 49 puppies were registered with the Kennel Club in the UK, keeping them within the bottom three on the list of most endangered breeds.

 Another notable Sealyham Terrier, Ch.
 Efbe's Hidalgo At Goodspice, also known as Charmin, won Best In Show at Crufts in 2009, but his victory was not televised as the BBC had dropped the coverage of the competition earlier that year, following the controversy after the channel showed the documentary Pedigree Dogs Exposed.
 He had previous won the AKC/Eukanuba National Championship in the United States in 2007, and the World Dog Show in 2008.
 While in retirement, Charmin attended many shows as a spectator until he died in October, 2018.

-Sealyham terriers have also been featured on social media channels, contributing to a gain in notoriety of this rare breed.
-On Facebook, Ivor the Sealyham terrier (2007-2020) posted weekly photos, updates and videos of his walks in Wales, gaining over 20,000 fans worldwide.

 Harry Parsons, founder of the Working Sealyham Terrier Club, has stated that, "To sustain a breed...you need between 300 to 500 puppies a year".
 The Kennel Club has blamed the decline of the breed on the availability of designer dogs and newer breeds such as the Shih Tzu, and the banning of tail docking which has reduced their ability as working dogs.
 Paul Keevil, formerly of the Kennel Club's vulnerable breeds committee explains: "Traditionally, soon after Sealyhams were born, their tails were docked by half their length, because they were small working dogs and they quite often got stuck down holes, meaning that they required short, strong tails for the owner to be able to pull them out."
 As of 2010, the breed is ranked 152nd out of 168 breeds according to registrations by the American Kennel Club.
 By 2017, the breed ranked 150 out of 190 breeds registered by the American Kennel Club.
+This ranking has dropped to 168th of 202 in 2024.
+In 2023, a Sealyham Terrier named Stache won the US National Dog Show.